 You can contact an Academic Advisor to learn about the procedure to follow.

-When can I register for the OACIQ examination?
+When can I register for the OACIQ certification exam?

 Can I receive financial assistance?

 Financial aid applies for basic training programs: Residential Real Estate Brokerage (EEC.22) and Commercial Real Estate Brokerage (EEC.2F).
-You must contact the government’s student financial assistance department for information about applying. https://www.quebec.ca/en/education/student-financial-assistance
+You must contact the government’s student financial assistance services for information about applying. https://www.quebec.ca/en/education/student-financial-assistance

 Are absences from courses counted?